 Director J. Lee Thompson was best known for 1958’s Ice Cold in Alex and The Guns of Navarone (1961).
 Actress Tracey E. Bregman probably had the most success in the following years, becoming a successful soap opera regular with roles on The Young and the Restless, The Bold and the Beautiful and Days of Our Lives.
 In 2016, she was nominated for Outstanding Lead Actress in a Drama Series at the Daytime Emmy Awards for her role as Lauren Fenmore in The Young and the Restless.

-My only real reservation is that the film is a bit long; at 110 minutes, it’s 20 minutes longer than most films in the genre, but it’s a small caveat only noticeable in spots.
+My only real reservation is that the film is a bit long; at 110 minutes, it’s 20 minutes longer than most films in the genre, but that’s a small caveat only noticeable in spots.
 Happy Birthday to Me is a forgotten piece of early-80s horror-film candy, ready to be eaten up by those in the mood for some cheesy fun and outrageous plot twists normally reserved for the old-school nighttime soap operas.
 Just pour yourself a stiff whisky and cola before settling in and you’ll be just fine.

+Not interested in buying the Blu-ray edition?
 Here are the 10 films on Mill Creek Entertainment’s Shadow Stalkers DVD set: